TITLE I

 (f) Executive office administrative support.

 III.
 The position of the director of policy and administration shall be unclassified.
-The salary of the director shall be determined after assessment and review of the appropriate temporary letter grade allocation for the position for inclusion in RSA 94:1-a, I(b), which shall be conducted pursuant to RSA 94:1-d and RSA 14:14-c.
+The salary of the director shall be as specified in RSA 94:1-a, I(b).

 Internal Organization